zilishen/documentation/content/nms/admin-guides/configuration/configure-telemetry.md

 ## Firewall Settings

-In order to successfully transmit telemetry data to NGINX F5, ensure that your NGINX Management Suite deployment can establish outbound connections to the IP address range 159.60.126.0/25 on port 443.
+To successfully transmit telemetry data to NGINX F5, ensure that your NGINX Management Suite deployment can establish outbound connections to the IP address range 159.60.126.0/25 on port 443.